apache/incubator-gluten/docs/developers/CppCodingStyle.md

 	* Obvious exception: files used for defining various misc functions.
 * If a header file has a corresponding source file, they should have the same file name with different suffix, such as `a.h vs a.cc`.
-* If a function is declared in the file `a.h`, ensure it's defined in the corrosponding source file `a.cc`, do not define it in other files.
+* If a function is declared in the file `a.h`, ensure it's defined in the corresponding source file `a.cc`, do not define it in other files.
 * No deep source directory for CPP files, not do it as JAVA.
 * Include header files should satisfy the following rules.